 Local vs national vs DIY

-DIY on Wix / Squarespace — £14–£36/month, your own time to set it up and keep it looking decent.
-Fine for very early-stage businesses with no budget.
+DIY on Wix or Squarespace sits at £14–£36/month.
+Fine for testing whether a business is real.
 The ceiling is low — these tools are designed to look the same, so you'll look like every other Wix-built business in Lincoln.
-Worth doing if you're testing whether a business is real; not worth doing once you have paying customers.

 Quick FAQ